Alfredkkk/Last-mile-Logistics/readme.md

-# DRL for Joint Ride-Hailing & Package Delivery (No Zoning)
+# DRL for Joint Ride-Hailing & Package Delivery

 This project simulates a **single vehicle** operating in a diamond-shaped city (L1 metric) that must decide, at each step, whether to **deliver packages** or **accept a passenger ride**.
 Passenger requests arrive as a **spatially homogeneous Poisson process**; packages are drawn from a **spatial Poisson field**.
 We compare a **Deep RL (PPO)** policy against a **switching heuristic** (paper’s $N=n$ case) and a **pure delivery** baseline.

 The project is in the `test_ppo.ipynb` file.

+This project is based on paper https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4565248.

+The readme file may not be up-to-date.

 ## Quick Start